l0cks-acab/MailBomber/README.md

 ## Features

-- Activates an MLRS rocket barrage upon interaction with a mailbox.
+- Activates a C4 upon interaction with a mailbox.
+- Freezes the player to prevent movements.
 - Adds configurable notes to the mailbox.
 - Includes commands to set up and clear the MailBomber functionality.
 - Permission-based access to commands and interaction.